Stock market crash: 2025 stock market crash

-The 2025 stock market crash was a major stock market crash in the United States which began on April 2, 2025 as a result of the worldwide tariffs put in place by US President Donald Trump.
-The crash is the largest decline in the US stock market since the COVID-19 pandemic.
+The 2025 stock market crash began on April 2, 2025 as a result of the worldwide tariffs put in place by US President Donald Trump.
+The crash is the largest decline in the US stock market since the 2022 stock market decline.

 On March 21, Trump announced "Liberation Day", a day meant for imposing universal tariffs on all imported goods excluding pharmaceuticals, semiconductors, and lumber.
 On April 2, Trump announced his trade policy with 10% tariffs on all imported goods, with additional reciprocal tariffs targeting 90 countries such as China with a 34% tariff on all goods imported and a 20% tariff on all E.U imports.
 These measures took effect on April 9, 2025.
 The following day after this announcement at the opening bell, the Dow lost over 1,344.50 points and was down 3.22% and the S&P 500 lost 176.96 points and was down 3.15%.

 Shortly after the tariffs were announced, the US stock market lost more than $3 trillion.
 By the second week of May 2025, the market had recovered.